-(value range: 1-9, A-Z) The Collision Avoidance ID (CAID) is used by the device name collision (DNC) function (see "Device Name Collision Processing" on page 30) to generate a new DEVice NAME when the old name is rejected by the Telnet server as already being in use.
+(value range: 1-9, A-Z or a-z) The Collision Avoidance ID (CAID) is used by the device name collision (DNC) function (see "Device Name Collision Processing" on page 24) to generate a new DEVice NAME when the old name is rejected by the Telnet server as already being in use.
 The special character signifying this in the WID is the equals sign (=).